mattlewis92/angular-bootstrap-calendar/README.md

 ## Roadmap

-* Partition the calendar into separate modules - one for day, week, month and year
 * Drop angular 1.2 support to take advantage of bindToController and one time binding in templates
 * Add unit and e2e tests [#10](https://github.com/mattlewis92/angular-bootstrap-calendar/issues/10)